joshcummingsdesign/docker-test/README.md

 # Docker Test
-A little practice with Docker.
+A little practice with Docker and Travis CI.